kentosullivan/Cyber-Simulation-Terrain/README.md

 		- **ceso.ttl** - The Cyber Effects Simulation Ontology RDF File.
 		- **cst.ttl** - The Cyber Simulation Terrain RDF File.
 		- **tso.ttl** - The Threat Simulation Ontology RDF File.
-		- **cstUsecase.sparql** - The CST usecase presented at the 16th Australian Information Warfare Conference.
+		- **cstUsecase.ttl** - The CST usecase presented at the 16th Australian Information Warfare Conference.
-		- **cesoUsecase.sparql** - The CESO usecase file.
+		- **cesoUsecase.ttl** - The CESO usecase file.
+		- **cstUsecase.sparql** - Competency questions, stardog query list and results of those queries (1/2)
+		- **cesoUsecase.sparql** - Competency questions, stardog query list and results of those queries (2/2)

 * Database configuration
-	+As Per the Stardog User Manual
+	+Refer to the stadog user manual.
+To instantiate this a command like:

+	*./stardog-admin db create -n EvalUsecase_DB ~/Cyber-Simulation-Terrain-master/v1-0/cyber/ceso.ttl ~/Cyber-Simulation-Terrain-master/v1-0/cyber/CyberSimulationTerrain/cst.ttl ~/Cyber-Simulation-Terrain-master/v1-0/cyber/ThreatSimulationOntology/tso.ttl ~/Cyber-Simulation-Terrain-master/v1-0/usecase/cesoUsecase.ttl ~/Cyber-Simulation-Terrain-master/v1-0/usecase/cstUsecase.ttl*

+	should be used, replacing ~ with the appropriate file path.
+This will create a database named Evalusecase_DB containing the CESO, CST and TSO ontology files and the cstUsecase and cesoUsecase instances.

 * How to run tests
 	+See The SPARQL Files.
 They have examples of tests run using stardog.
+Note, you should copy and paste the Stardog queries from the .SPARQL files, they won't run as a .SPARQL file complete.

 * Deployment instructions